fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health-update-monitoring.md

   - Outdated: A device is running a Teams client build less than 90 days old and more than 30 days old.
 - Callout 2: The table under the **Health tab** shows a more detailed breakdown of this information, such as:
   - Client versions: The exact client version number.
-  - Release Date: The date on which this specific client version was fully released to the general ring.
+  - Release Date: The date this specific client version was fully released to the general ring.
   - Version status: The Teams client version status.
   - Platform: The platform for the client version.
   - Devices on this version: The total devices in the tenant currently running this client version.